arjanjohan/scaffold-sui-docs/docs/contributing/contributing.md

 ---
 # 🙏 Contributing to Scaffold IOTA

 Scaffold IOTA has successfully implemented core features essential for IOTA developers, providing a robust foundation for building decentralized applications.
-The current version offers a streamlined development experience with hot module reloading, custom hooks, and seamless wallet integration.
+The current version offers a streamlined development experience with hot contract reloading, custom hooks, and seamless wallet integration.

 ### New features planned:

 - Add a testing framework for IOTA smart contracts.
 - Enhance documentation and tutorials for easier onboarding.
-- Develop additional pre-built components for common dApp functionalities.
+- Develop more pre-built hooks and components for common dApp functionalities.
 - Integrate different templates/configurations in Scaffold IOTA.

 ### Contributing